dhoyle/splicedocs-jekyll/pages/CmdLineReference/CmdLineSyntax.md

 dashes is ignored by the SQL parser.
 For example:

 <div class="preWrapperWide" markdown="1">
-    splice> select * from myTable   -- This selects everything in myTable;
+    splice> select * from myTable   -- This selects everything in myTable
+    > ;
 {: .AppCommand xml:space="preserve"}

 </div>